-Work-study: Service by a student (under age 22 in some states) enrolled at a nonprofit or public educational institution in a full-time work-study program, except a program established for an employer or group of employers: all states except DC, daughter or spouse (spouse of sole proprietor only in NY) or by a child (under age 18 or 21 in most states) in the employ of a parent: all states except NH.
+Work-study: Service by a student (under age 22 in some states) enrolled at a nonprofit or public educational institution in a full-time work-study program, except a program established for an employer or group of employers: all states except DC, HI, ME.

-HI, ME.

-Relatives: Service for relatives performed by an individual in the employ of his son, covered under Railroad UI Act.
+Relatives: Service for relatives performed by an individual in the employ of his son, daughter or spouse employ of a parent: all states except NH.